Amnesty – Surrender of Firearms

 National Firearms Amnesty:

-- Tasmanian drop-off locations are available on the Tasmanian Drop Off Points List.
+- See the Tasmanian drop-off locations are available on the Tasmanian Drop Off Points List.

-- Participants are asked to consider completing the National Firearms Amnesty 2017 Voluntary Survey.
+- Consider completing the National Firearms Amnesty 2017 Voluntary Survey.

 Permanent firearms amnesty Tasmania: